 - (a) Notice of Hearing.
 The Association will send a written notice to the Owner of the Unit in question, reiterating the violation and stating that the Enforcement Committee will hold a hearing to consider whether to impose a monetary penalty against the Owner.
 The notice will state the date, time and location of the hearing concerning such violation.
 The hearing date will be at least fifteen (15) days after the date of notice. - (b) Hearing.
 The Owner (i) has the right to attend the hearing; (ii) may be represented by counsel (but is not required to be); (iii) may submit a statement of defense to the Enforcement Committee in advance of the hearing, or present a statement of defense and supporting witnesses at the hearing; and, (iv) may confront and cross-examine adverse witnesses.
 If an Owner fails to attend the hearing or to submit any written evidence on his/her behalf to the Enforcement Committee at the hearing, the foregoing rights will be waived. - (c) Penalties.
 After the hearing (whether or not the Owner attends the hearing), if the Enforcement Committee determines that the violation(s) occurred, a monetary penalty in an amount not less than twenty-five dollars (\$25.00) nor more than five hundred dollars (\$500.00), unless otherwise specified in Article 18, will then be imposed against the Owner.
-The Enforcement Committee will provide the Owner notice of its decision within fifteen (15) days after its decision. - B. On-Going Violation.
-If a violation continues past the hearing and the first penalty stage, the penalty will automatically increase by fifty dollars (\$50.00) every thirty (30) days without further hearing until the violation is corrected.
+The Enforcement Committee will provide the Owner notice of its decision within fifteen (15) days after its decision.

+B. On-Going Violation.
+If a violation continues past the hearing and the first penalty stage, a fine will be imposed for each month of the continuing violation, and the penalty will automatically increase by fifty dollars (\$50.00) every thirty (30) days without further hearing, up to a maximum penalty of \$500 per month, until the violation is corrected.
 For example, if the initial fine is one hundred twenty-five dollars (\$125.00), the fine would be one hundred seventy-five dollars (\$175.00) after thirty (30) days, and two hundred twenty-five dollars (\$225.00) after sixty (60) days, etc. In addition, after the first sixty (60) days of the violation (or sooner if deemed necessary by the Enforcement Committee), the matter may be referred to the Association's attorneys for enforcement and the Owner shall be liable for all costs, expenses and attorneys' fees incurred by the Association in such enforcement.